 Take The Schrader Valve Out

-The Schrader valve which is also called the American valve by many riders is the one that has a small pin and is found at the center of your tire.
+The Schrader valve which is also called the American valve by many riders is the one that has a small pin and is found at the centre of your tire.
 You must unscrew this first with a valve stem tool before you can go ahead with removing your motorcycle tire.
 A valve core tool can easily detach the tire valve.

 Do not forget to put the cap back on after you have taken out the Schrader valve.
-If it is lost, then you will never be able to reinstall it later and deflate your tire.
+If you lose this part, then you will never be able to reinstall it later and deflate your tire.

 Break The Bead

-What you need to do here is break the bead of your tire which simply means separating the inner sidewall (bead) from its outer counterpart (the body of the tire).
-To achieve this, all that you need is a blunt object.
+What you need to do here is get a bead breaker for the tire bead which simply means separating the inner sidewall (bead) from its outer counterpart (the body of the tire).
+To achieve this, all that you need is a blunt object or a bead breaker.

 Prepare To Lift The Tire Off The Rim

 Once you have successfully broken the bead, the next step would be to prepare your motorcycle for lifting the tire off the rim.